-A foundational tenet of my teaching philosophy is to foster a sense of community or fellowship in the classroom that facilitates collaborative learning, those informative exchanges between peers that also lend a sense of community to the classroom.
-I agree with Erika Lindeman and Daniel Anderson that “The teacher’s role is to build a community of writers who encourage one another to use writing to make meaning and effect change” (260-261).
-What the collaborative model offers to my classroom is a way to teach students mutual respect and trust, to listen to each other, and appreciate their individual differences and abilities.
-As an instructor, I imagine myself as an advocate for my students, a role that parallels my work as a patient advocate in nursing over the past decade.
-I have directly experienced the benefits of collaboration in team-nursing and its correlation with better patient outcomes.
-Working well with others, whether to compose an essay, or to provide care for a patient, is a skill that transfers easily across disciplines because communication is at the center of any collaboration.
+In my interactions with students, I continually seek opportunities to help them develop and improve their skills in oral and written communication.
+I view critical inquiry, intellectual engagement, and creative innovation, shaped by civic concern, to be crucial features of the type of learning community I foster in my classroom.
+For, as Erika Lindeman and Daniel Anderson have long established, “The teacher’s role is to build a community of writers who encourage one another to use writing to make meaning and effect change.”
+To encourage a sense of community, fellowship, and shared responsibility in the classroom, I design collaborative learning activities for my students, to be implemented alongside individual writing activities and assignments.
+The collaborative model offers a way to teach students mutual respect and trust, to listen to each other, and to appreciate their individual differences and abilities.
+As an instructor, I imagine myself as an advocate for my students, a role that parallels my work as a patient advocate in nursing over the past thirteen years, where I have directly experienced the benefits of collaboration in team-nursing and its correlation with better patient outcomes.